OpenRefine/OpenRefine/docs/docs/manual/running.md

 You can rename a project at any time by clicking inside the project title, which will turn into a text field.
 Project names don’t have to be unique, as OpenRefine organizes them based on a unique identifier behind the scenes.

-The <span class="menuItems">Permalink</span> allows you to return to a project at a specific view state - that is, with facets and filters applied.
-The permalink can help you pick up where you left off if you have to close your project while working with facets and filters.
+The <span class="menuItems">Permalink</span> allows you to return to a project at a specific view state - that is, with [facets and filters](facets) applied.
+The <span class="menuItems">Permalink</span> can help you pick up where you left off if you have to close your project while working with facets and filters.
 It puts view-specific information directly into the URL: clicking on it will load this current-view URL in the existing tab.
-You can right-click and copy the Permalink URL to copy the current view state to your clipboard, without refreshing the tab you’re using.
+You can right-click and copy the <span class="menuItems">Permalink</span> URL to copy the current view state to your clipboard, without refreshing the tab you’re using.

 The <span class="menuItems">Open…</span> button will open up a new browser tab showing the <span class="menuItems">Create Project</span> screen.
 From here you can change settings, start a new project, or open an existing project.

-<span class="menuItems">Export</span> is a dropdown menu that allows you to pick a format for exporting your current dataset.
-It will only export rows and records that are currently visible - the currently selected facets and filters, not the total data in the project.
+<span class="menuItems">Export</span> is a dropdown menu that allows you to pick a format for exporting a dataset.
+Many of the export options will only export rows and records that are currently visible - the currently selected facets and filters, not the total data in the project.

 <span class="menuItems">Help</span> will open up a new browser tab and bring you to this user manual on the web.

 ### The grid header

-The grid header sits below the project bar and above the project grid (the data of your project).
-The grid header will tell you the total number of rows or records in your project, and indicate whether you are in rows or records mode.
+The grid header sits below the project bar and above the project grid (where the data of your project is displayed).
+The grid header will tell you the total number of rows or records in your project, and indicate whether you are in [rows or records mode](exploring#rows-vs-records).

 It will also tell you if you’re currently looking at a select number of rows via facets or filtering, rather than the entire dataset, by displaying either, for example, “180 rows” or “67 matching rows (180 total).”

 Directly below the row number, you have the ability to switch between [row mode and records mode](exploring#rows-vs-records).
-OpenRefine stores which projects are in records mode, and displays your data as records by default if you are.
+OpenRefine stores projects persistently in one of the two modes, and displays your data as records by default if you are.

 To the right of the rows/records selection is the array of options for how many rows/records to view on screen at one time.
 At the far right of the screen you can navigate through your entire dataset one page at a time.